Last checked : 30/04/2018

-National laws in EU countries will determine the reasons you can file for divorce or legal separation, as well as the other practicalities of divorce and separation, vary greatly from one EU country to another.
+National laws in EU countries will determine the reasons you can file for divorce or legal separation, and the procedures involved.
+The rules vary greatly from one EU country to another.

 However, a number of EU rules help determine which courts have jurisdiction and which law applies in cases involving two or more EU countries – for instance, because you and your spouse live in different countries or have different nationalities.

-You can request a divorce or legal separation either together with your partner as a joint application, or one of you can file the request alone.
+You can request a divorce or legal separation together with your partner as a joint application, or alone.

 You can file your request with the courts in the country where:

-If you are not a national, you can file only if you have lived there at least 1 year immediately before filing
+If you are not a national, you can file only if you have lived there for at least 1 year immediately before filing.

 The court with powers to transform a legal separation into a divorce is the court in the EU country that ruled on the legal separation - as long as this is in line with that country's rules.

-The court with powers to rule may also decide on issues relating to parental responsibility if the child lives in that country.
+The court with powers to rule on divorce may also decide on issues relating to parental responsibility if the child lives in that country.

-A divorce or a legal separation granted in one EU country is recognised by other EU countries without any special procedure being required.
+A divorce or a legal separation granted in one EU country is recognised automatically by other EU countries: there is no need to go through any additional procedure.

 Exception – Denmark